JoseSierra1982/express-node-website/README.md

 ```

 3. Creating a public folder to save a full website contents (all static files), and we need to make them available when we start the server.
 By convention and based on Express.JS docs, we can name it "public".

-The folder "public" in this repo contains:
+The folder "public" is for storing our website's static files, such as:
 - HTML Pages
 - Assets: images and video
 - CSS